alexander-zuev/kollektiv-mcp/README.md

 data and start chatting.
 Supports all major MCP clients out of the box - Cursor, Windsurf, Claude Desktop, etc.

+> **Roadmap Items:** There are a few changes I want to bring to Kollektiv in near-term:
+> - refactor and transition to AutoRAG pipeline to improve ingestion speed, decrease
+    > search latency and reduce costs
+> - consolidate 3 services in 2 (or 3) on the same worker with Hono API + React SPA.
+Hono API
+    > will serve both MCP + Backend endpoints, while React SPA will serve landing + ingesting UI

 > 🧪 Kollektiv is in early beta.
 If you
 > experience any issues connecting to the MCP client, try
 > going over [these steps](#connection-troubleshooting) first.
 If still unsuccessful please raise an